GM hopes to wrap efforts to buy China JV stake

 Akerson and other GM executives have repeatedly said the company has the option to raise its ownership stake in Shanghai GM, its Chinese joint venture with SAIC, to 50 percent from the present 49 percent.

-GM sold a 1 percent stake in Shanghai GM to SAIC in 2010 for about $85 million.
-The joint venture is the biggest automaker in China.
+GM sold a 1 percent stake in Shanghai GM, which commands the market-leading position in China, to SAIC in 2010 for about $85 million.

 Under the terms of its deal with SAIC, negotiated in 2009 when GM was looking to raise cash and avoid bankruptcy, GM has an option to buy back that 1 percent stake.
 SAIC is the majority shareholder in the China joint venture with a 51 percent holding.